 \subsubsection{Scalability Comparison between our model and SVR}

-\\ Since there are more than 200 lines in the dataset, a generalized model is needed to predict the arrival time with the lowest possible error for all bus lines.
+Since there are more than 200 lines in the dataset, a generalized model is needed to predict the arrival time with the lowest possible error for all bus lines.
 This section illustrates the scalability comparison of our model and SVR for this dataset.
-The reason for making this comparison is that SVR is among the other machine learning approaches which are popular for bus arrival time prediction problems and a lot of researchers used SVR with the Radial Basis Function (RBF) kernel for bus arrival time prediction\cite{b21}.
+The reason for making this comparison is that SVR is among the other machine learning approaches that are popular for bus arrival time prediction problems, and a lot of researchers used SVR with the Radial Basis Function (RBF) kernel for bus arrival time prediction \cite{noor2020predict}.

 So, for a different number of bus lines, SVR with RBF kernel was used.
-The experimental results, as can be observed in Figure~\ref{SVR_NN_2}, indicate that in a small number of lines, SVR and our model prediction patterns are almost the same.
-RMSE for prediction on 10 lines using FCNN and SVR is 22.84 and 26.67 respectively. when the number of lines rises from 10 to 20, RMSE is 24.90 and 33.98, showing a notable increase in RMSE for the SVR model, and when the number of bus lines surpasses 30, SVR becomes untrainable on this dataset.
-Hence, in terms of scalability, our model has better prediction ability than SVR and this is the reason why FCNN was selected for the whole dataset.
+The experimental results, as observed in Figure~\ref{SVR_NN_2}, indicate that in a small number of lines, SVR and our model prediction patterns are almost the same.
+RMSE for prediction on 10 lines using FCNN and SVR is 22.84 and 26.67, respectively.
+When the number of lines rises from 10 to 20, RMSE is 24.90 and 33.98, showing a notable increase in RMSE for the SVR model, and when the number of bus lines surpasses 30, SVR becomes untrainable on this dataset.
+Hence, in terms of scalability, our model has a better prediction ability than SVR, which is why FCNN was selected for the whole dataset.